ggg6r34t/ggg6r34t/README.md

 - requests (for communication with external APIs)
 - SQLAlchemy (for database management)
 - psycopg2-binary (for PostgreSQL database connections)

-## 📚 Technologies and 🔒 Cybersecurity Tools I Love

-- **Python** 🐍 - My go-to language for versatile applications.
-- **TypeScript** 🌐 - For crafting scalable and type-safe web experiences.
-- **React** ⚛️ - My preferred framework for front-end development.
-- **MongoDB** 🍃 - When diving into the world of NoSQL databases.
-- **Docker** 🐳 - For containerizing and deploying my applications.
-- **Metasploit Framework** 💻 - Harnessing the power of penetration testing and exploitation.
-- **Nessus** 🕵️‍♂️ - My go-to vulnerability scanner for comprehensive assessments.
-- **Burp Suite** 🐛 - Unleashing the capabilities of web application security testing.

 ## 💬 Let's Connect